bradleyeckert/ok/target/README.md

 - [STM32CubeMX](https://www.st.com/content/st_com/en/stm32cubemx.html), a configurator tool for generating startup code.
 - [STM32CubeIDE](https://www.st.com/content/st_com/en/stm32cubeide.html), a bloated Eclipse® C IDE.
 - [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), a very nice programming tool.
 Supports firmware encryption.
+I have not needed it.

 Import the project into the IDE's workspace and Build it.
 Turn on the "binary output" option of you like to program by DFU drag-and-drop.